QDL123/Periplus/clients/python/docs/api_reference.md

   - `d` (*int*): Dimensionality of the vector collection (e.g. 128 if your vectors have 128 dimensions).
   - `db_url` (*str*): URL pointing to the endpoint implementing the Periplus database proxy specification.
   - `options` (*dict*, optional): Additional configuration settings.
-    - `nTotal` (*int*): Estimate of the total number of vectors in the collection.
+    - `n_records` (*int*): Estimate of the total number of vectors in the collection.
 Helps optimize the number of IVF cells.
     - `use_flat` (*bool*): Determines whether to use product quantization (PQ).
 Defaults to `False`.
 If `False`, PQ is used for vectors with dimensions ≥ 64 and divisible into subvectors of 8.

 - **Returns**: